Discharge advice for patients following cataract surgery

 Do not lean forward to wash your hair, lean backwards instead, keeping soap and tap water away from your eye.

-Use your eye drops as instructed and avoid rubbing your eye.
+Use your eye drops as instructed.

 If you wear glasses, place your thumbs over the ends of the frame when putting them on, to avoid any chance of poking your eye.

-Carry on using your eye drops.
+Continue to use your eye drops.

 Wash your hair as normal.